warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/use-dapps.md

 You can access a **SpaceWard-curated collection** or use **WalletConnect** and **MetaMask Snap**.
 See the sections below.

 :::note
 As the testnet phase advances, we plan to enhance connectivity with Cosmos chains.
 Cosmos wallets will gain the ability to interact directly once they are fully integrated with the Warden Protocol.
-We anticipate to achieve this goal in the months leading up to the mainnet launch.
+We anticipate achieving this goal in the months leading up to the mainnet launch.
 :::

 ## Use SpaceWard collection